SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     2. Extracting Files: Once the Archive Utility opens, the files will be extracted to the same location as the original archive.
 You can also specify a different location if needed.

-    **Unzipping SekoiaEndpointAgent.zip Archive**

-    1. Open the Archive: Double-click the file. macOS will automatically open it using the Archive Utility.

-    2. Extracting Files: Once the Archive Utility opens, the files will be extracted to the same location as the original archive.
-You can also specify a different location if needed.

     **Move the application from its download folder to the `/Applications` directory.**

     **Grant full disk access to SekoiaEndpointAgent by following these steps:**